vfarcic/docker-flow-cron/README.md

 - [X] runs jobs detached from the cron so that they are unaffected in case of a failure
 - [X] run jobs as Swarm services
 - [X] schedule jobs through HTTP requests
+- [X] retrieve the list of scheduled jobs through an HTTP request
-- [ ] retrieve the list of scheduled jobs through an HTTP request
+- [ ] retrieve the list of executed jobs through an HTTP request
 - [ ] remove scheduled jobs
 - [ ] use `constraint`, `reserve-cpu`, `reserve-memory`, and `label` arguments
 - [ ] rerun failed jobs